genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/04_add-business-logic.md

     - business logic
 ---

-We have a table; now we want to be able to see its content and create new entries.
+So far, we have a table; now we want to be able to see its content and create new entries.

-### Data Server
+## Data Server
 A [Data Server](/server/data-server/introduction/) allows for reading of real-time data.
 You must define the Data Server in the file **alpha-dataserver.kts**.

 ```kotlin